jtjacques/mturk-manage/README.md

 The tool broadly replicates the functionality and layout of the discontinued interface, and is designed to be familiar to those who have previous experience managing HITs.

-The interface runs locally in the browser, and has only two external dependencies, [jQuery](https://code.jquery.com) and the [Amazon AWS SDK](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/loading-the-jssdk.html), which are loaded automatically.
+**There is nothing to install.** The interface runs *locally* in the browser, and has only two external dependencies, [jQuery and jQuery UI](https://code.jquery.com) and the [Amazon AWS SDK](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/loading-the-jssdk.html), which are loaded automatically.

 **While the management console does not store credentials, or send them to any third party, you accept all liability for the security of your access credentials when using them with this tool.**

 Guidance on limiting the access of your credentials is offered in the *Login* section.

 # Usage
+Download [mturk-manage.html](https://github.com/jtjacques/mturk-manage/releases) to your local file storage, and open the file in your browser.

+The interface runs directly on your computer and untrusted copies should not be used.

+For security reasons, using copies hosted on a web-server is **not** recommended as they may be subject to tampering and increase the likelihood of your security credentials being intercepted and stolen.

 ## Login
 The login page allows you to enter your API key and API secret as used to create and manage tasks.
 You will need to enter your AWS *access key ID* and *secret access key*. e.g.